carlfranklin/MobileDnr5/README.md

 Here, I'm simply using the `CrossMediaManager.Current.SeekTo` method to start playing from the calculated position.

-Replace the entire `StackPanel` of buttons to this:
+Replace the entire `StackLayout` of buttons to this:

 ```xaml
 <StackLayout Orientation="Horizontal"